adventuring/tootsville.org/README.md

 The Gossip application is a directory service used to initiate the Gossipnet connections between players (by Play).

-### Indira
+### World

-The Indira application quiesces and burgeons areas of the game world and provides conflict resolution of user action lists.
+The World application quiesces and burgeons  areas of the game world and provides conflict resolution of user action lists.

 ## Operations

 Deployment is spelled out in  the bin/deploy-cluster script.
 In general, the front-end Javascript applications are compiled down, compressed, and sent off to their respective ("dumb," static) servers.

 The  back-end application  systems each  run  a respective  copy of  the monolithic Tootsville  executable.
-This is a single executable compiled from the same Common Lisp sources on each host (to ensure CPU-OS-Compiler-Library match-ups and avoid surprises).
+This is a  single executable compiled from   the  same   Common  Lisp   sources  on   each  host   (to  ensure CPU-OS-Compiler-Library match-ups, allow  compile-time optimizations for the host configuration, and avoid surprises).